omerahmed12345elhussien/RL_Project_Car_Racing/README.md

 # RL_Project_Car_Racing

-In this project, we are interested to train the DQN and A2C agents on [Car-Racing_v0](https://gymnasium.farama.org/environments/box2d/car_racing/) environment.
-The Car-Racing environment is part of the[Box2D](https://gymnasium.farama.org/environments/box2d/) environments.
+In this project, we are interested in training the DQN and A2C agents on [Car-Racing_v0](https://gymnasium.farama.org/environments/box2d/car_racing/) environment.
+The Car-Racing environment is part of the [Box2D](https://gymnasium.farama.org/environments/box2d/) environments.

 In the video below, we present samples of interactions with the environment.